lukeschlosser/Project1/capstone/README.md

     2. Selecting "(2) Select Product" allows the customer to select a product to purchase.
-        - Show the list of products available and allow the customer to enter a code to select an item.
+        - Show the list of products available and allow the customer to enter a code to select an product.
         - If the product code does not exist, the customer is informed and returned to the Purchase menu.
         - If a product is sold out, the customer is informed and returned to the Purchase menu.
         - If a valid product is selected, it is dispensed to the customer.
-        - Dispensing an item prints the item name, cost, and the money remaining.
+        - Dispensing an product prints the product name, cost, and the money remaining.
 Dispensing also returns a message:
           - All chip items print "Crunch Crunch, Yum!"
           - All candy items print "Munch Munch, Yum!"